 After the Waterschool was founded in Austria in 2000, Swarovski went on to open other Waterschool sites around the world, and so there are now Waterschool pupils in China, India, Uganda, Brazil, the United States, and Thailand.
 One aim of the Swarovski Waterschool is to raise awareness of how water is interconnected at the global level.
 Waterschool lessons therefore focus on a key issue, namely the global water situation, its challenges and possible solutions.
-The National Park Rangers for instance demonstrate how a 'Tippy-Tap' works, a device used every day in A great deal of importance is also attached a Skype conversation was held between Waterschool pupils in China and Water Camp participants at the House of Water.
-Also, a UCLA film team shot a film on the Waterschool locations; in Austria the Waterschool pupils in Kals were chosen for the filming.
+The National Park Rangers for instance demonstrate how a Tippy-Tap' works, a device used every day in Uganda for washing hands.